sprusrxeroxx/StudyBuddy/README.md

 # FootsieStats
-A project to digest ootball stats, analyzing and revealing features of interest using aesthetic visuals
+A project to digest football stats, analyzing and revealing features of interest using aesthetic visuals